kironix/.github/profile/README.md

   goal     = 'Inventing better future';
 }

-class Description extends SoftwareCompany {
+class Description extends SoftwarePlatform {
   description = 'Kironix is a software development
                  platform that specializes in creating custom
                  software applications tailored specifically to